MatteoBosco89/UnityCodeSmellAnalyzer/README.md

 # UnityLint

 UnityLint is a tool for detecting bad game smells in Unity video games.
-It is able to detect 18 types of video game bad smells defined in literature ([Nardone et al., 2022](https://mdipenta.github.io/files/tosem-gamesmells.pdf)).
+It is able to detect 18 types of video game bad smells defined in a previous research work ([Nardone et al., 2022](https://mdipenta.github.io/files/tosem-gamesmells.pdf)): *Vittoria Nardone, Biruk Asmare Muse, Mouna Abidi, Foutse Khomh, and Massimiliano Di Penta.
+2022.
+Video Game Bad Smells: What they are and how Developers Perceive Them.
+ACM Trans.
+Softw.
+Eng.
+Methodol.
+(September 2022). https://doi.org/10.1145/3563214 *

 UnityLint detects the following video game smells belonging to different categories: